Satisfactory Academic Progress

 a) fulfill stipulations of a new contract and

 b) attain a minimum semester G.P.A. as specified; and

 c) successfully meet requirements of the quantitative measure.
 Students who have fulfilled all of the above requirements can apply for probationary financial aid status.
 If granted, they must spend a semester on financial aid probation.
 To exit this probation, they must fulfill requirements specified under “Exiting Probation.”
 Students who are terminated from financial aid eligibility and subsequently reinstated are considered to be in probationary status.

 NOTE: The Satisfactory Academic Progress Policy is subject to change without notice.
 The Office of Student Financial Aid will make every attempt to provide students with timely notice regarding their satisfactory academic progress status.
-However, it is every student’s responsibility to read the policy and monitor
+However, it is every student’s responsibility to read the policy and monitor his/her own progress.

 The State of Illinois MAP grants, which are administered by the Illinois Student Assistance Commission (ISAC), are tracked by the equivalent number of semester hours of MAP benefits paid on a student’s behalf.
 This is called “MAP paid credit hours.”
 Payment for each term is being made according to the equivalent number of credit hours eligible for MAP payment, with a minimum of three and a maximum of 15 MAP paid credit hours.
 There is a limit on the number of MAP credit hours that can be paid while a student is classified as a freshman and sophomore.
 This is the equivalent of 75 MAP paid credit hours.
 If this maximum is reached, a student must attain junior status for MAP grant eligibility to resume.
 The maximum number of MAP paid credit hours that can be received is capped at 135.